 On any order's page in Shopify admin, open the More actions menu and choose Create PO.
 Stockroom creates one draft purchase order per supplier from the order's items, matched by each product's vendor.
 Items it cannot match to a supplier are listed as skipped, so nothing is silently dropped.
 Review, price, and send the drafts from Stockroom.

-In Stockroom, go to Products, tick the products you want to reorder, and click Create purchase order.
+In Stockroom, go to Inventory, tick the products you want to reorder, and click Create purchase order.
 Stockroom creates one draft per supplier with costs pre-filled.
 Products with no vendor set in Shopify are skipped and named, so you can fix them and try again.

 From a product page